kumo-js/kumo-plugins/plugins/deployer/README.md

 The expanded stack name would be `pre-prod--ci-module1-buckets` (using `-` as the separator)

 #### `stackTemplate`
 Required.
-A [script](#script-sections) that generates the template (json or yaml) used to create the stack.
+A [script](#script-sections) that generates the json compatible template used to create the stack.
 Your script must generate/copy the template to the location specified by the `$KUMO_TEMPLATE_OUTPUT_FILE` env variable.

 #### `stackParams`